openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `path` - the target path for the alias - encoded as per [Section 2.2.2](#222-paths).
 *   `alias` - the (client-defined) alias for the path, encoded as per [Section 2.4.2](#242-path-aliases).

-Where a target is unable to support a client-defined alias it SHOULD respond with a `SubscribeResponse` message with the error field indicating an error of the following types:
+Where a target is unable to support a client-defined alias it SHOULD respond with a `SubscribeResponse` message with the status code indicating an error of the following types: